 - Students are expected to turn assigned work in on time, that is, during the class period for which it is assigned.
 Late papers (essays, term themes, etc) will not be accepted, unless there is a real emergency justifying the tardiness of the paper.
 The professor must approve such emergencies. - Students are also expected to take tests on the day they are assigned.
 In case of a real emergence (severe illness, accident, etc.), a student may take a test late without penalty (a note from a proper authority may be required to verify the emergency).
-Otherwise, no make up tests will be given. - Papers will not be accepted that are printed with a used, worn out ribbon that renders the paper virtually unreadable.
-Students are responsible for having their paper printed in such at way that the words are clear, dark, and clearly discernible.

-Incidents of cheating, plagiarism (presenting someone else's work as your own), collusion, abuse of resource materials, and computer misuse will be dealt with according to the guidelines in the DBU catalog and current schedule of classes.

-The faculty member endorses the University Honor Code and abides by the University's Academic Appeal and Academic Misconduct Procedure as stated in the Student Handbook and the Schedule of Classes.
+Otherwise, no make up tests will be given. - Papers will not be accepted that are virtually unreadable.
+Students are responsible for having their paper printed in such at way that the words are clear, dark, and clearly discernible. - Incidents of cheating, plagiarism (presenting someone else's work as your own), collusion, abuse of resource materials, and computer misuse will be dealt with according to the guidelines in the DBU catalog and current schedule of classes. - The faculty member endorses the University Honor Code and abides by the University's Academic Appeal and Academic Misconduct Procedure as stated in the Student Handbook and the Schedule of Classes.